burneystarke/postgres-portable/readme.md

 # PostgreSQL + pgBackRest Docker Image

 I developed this for running PG on inexpensive(unreliable) VPS.
 Use at your own risk.
 PostgreSQL Docker image with automated backup capabilities using pgBackRest and S3-compatible storage.
-Features automatic restore from backups, scheduled backups via pg_cron, and support for multiple PostgreSQL versions.
+Features automatic restore from backups, scheduled backups via cron, and support for multiple PostgreSQL versions.

 ## Features